-Although unemployment levels have decreased, unemployment is still an issue in Bulgaria.
-Consequently, the state offers incentives to those who are looking to start businesses and boost the country’s economy.
-There is a particularly high demand for English teachers in Bulgaria.
-Other thriving industries include oil, translation, IT and construction.
-However, salaries in Bulgaria tend to be low compared to other EU states.
+In terms of jobs for expats in Bulgaria, there is a particularly high demand for English teachers.
+Other thriving industries include agriculture, tourism, IT and construction, but salaries in Bulgaria tend to be low compared to other EU states.

 Transport in Bulgaria, although extensive, is limited to buses and trains.
 While those moving to the capital, Sofia, or other major cities in Bulgaria may be able to get by without a car, expats relocating to a coastal town or rural area will find having their own car essential.